-Creating a Back Story
+Creating a Character Back Story

 Every experience is subjective and inherently different.
 Even if two people experience the same event, they will process it differently, it will impact them differently.

 The reason we’re so different, even from our brothers and sisters, is because our path of sensory input from birth to the present is completely unique.

 The effects of this are compounding, and not for the scope of this article.
-But, it should serve to illustrate the importance behind a fleshed out backstory.
+But, it should serve to illustrate the importance behind a fleshed-out backstory.
 Don’t be afraid to get a little crazy with your backstory depth.

-Defining Your Character
+Defining Your Video Game Character

 This part can be challenging.
 In order to resonate with the audience, the character should come from an authentic place.
 That means you’ll have to really dive into this guy and figure out what makes him tick.
 Why does he do what he does?

 Yes, we have the backstory.
 That’s a great start for motivations.
 But there’s more to think about.
 For example: Does your character ever tell a lie?
 What would he lie about?
 To whom?

 People don’t act without reason, and neither should your character.
 Arbitrarily assigning backstory points and character traits won’t make for a good character.
 It’s important to ground your character’s decision-making and action-taking in reality.

 Researching and understanding how (and why) people react in situations is a powerful character development tool.